 The tScheme Approval process

 Any organisation that is a legal entity can apply for tScheme Approval of its Service.
-The whole process, from start to finish, can take as little as three months but your chosen Assessor will give you guidance on this.
+For a full IdP service issuing re-usable credentials, the whole process, from start to finish, can take as little as three months but your chosen Assessor will give you guidance on this together with likely costs.
 Organisations that have already achieved ISO 27001 or ISO 9000 certification, or are regulated by the Financial Conduct Authority, may have systems and procedures in place which make Approval more straightforward.

 For a general overview of the tScheme process, the best document is "tSd0244 - Required Assessment Procedures".
 This should let you understand that tScheme is based on ISO 27000 and operates by defining sets of controls that need to be in place to satisfy the assessors that your service complies with our requirements.
 These controls are split into sets relating to particular aspects of your service and which are referred to as Approval Profiles - Identity Provider, Identity Registration, Credential Management etc.; combined with a set of controls that relate to the management of the service itself, which are contained in the Base Profile set.
 Apologies for confusion with GPG45 Identity Profiles but hopefully the context will always determine what we are referring to when we use the term Profile.